infinum/ngx-form-object/docusaurus/docs/introduction.md

 `ngx-form-object` simplifies form creation and form manipulation. `FormObject` configuration for a specific `model` is defined in one place and reused across the application.

-### Gathering validators

-All validators for a single model can be listed inside `FormObject` instead of defining them in various components across the application.

 ### Unify model saving

 `ngx-form-object` provides couple of hooks during the saving proces.
 Those hooks can be used to ensure that the same procedure is executed each time when saving is executed.